 It’s the new year and we are all working to establish our organizational goals for the upcoming year.
 “Reducing turnover” tends to be a common objective, especially within HR.
-It can be a disheartening path to achieve that goal as it requires talking about the negative aspects of the organization.
+It can be a disheartening path to achieve that goal.
+It requires talking about the negative aspects of the organization.

 When trying to find a solution to high turnover (check out our post from last week if you’re curious about turnover), the most common method is to ask why people are leaving during their exit interview.
-It’s too late to do something about that person leaving, but hopefully you can make a change to stop others.
-It is rarely easy to make those changes as most people leave due to their leaders and leadership development doesn’t happen overnight.
+It’s too late to do something about that person leaving, but hopefully, you can make a change to stop others.
+It is rarely easy to make those changes as most people leave due to their leaders.
+Leadership development doesn’t just happen overnight.
 Do you accept the risk of losing more top talent during that training period?
 What if that leader never improves despite the guidance?
 This has always seemed like a reactive and negative approach to retaining the top talent.

 The retention rate can also show if people are not staying and it may be necessary to still ask the question of why people are leaving.
 But when working to find a solution, set goals based on increasing the retention rate by attracting and keeping the best talent.
 The goal becomes more appealing and seems more attainable once framed more positively.
 It may even feel more relevant and, just like that, you’re almost halfway to a SMART goal.
 And we all know that SMART goals make the annual performance review so much easier all parties involved.